geolessel/vox/README.md

 Note that it is important to pass the initial slash `/` in the path.

+## TODO

+- [x] Evaluate partials so you can use variables/assigns in them
+- [ ] Add configurable excludable paths/directories from the file writer (so I could have a `partials` directory that doesn't get copied over to my generated site)
+- [ ] Maybe a default partials directory that we search first?
+- [ ] Figure out some way to not have to pass the assigns to a partial

 Documentation can be generated with [ExDoc](https://github.com/elixir-lang/ex_doc) and published on [HexDocs](https://hexdocs.pm).
 Once published, the docs can